Oregon Job Adventures

 Guides (Educators) and Coordinators (Teacher & Manager)

-Work options are available in the Bay Area (CA), Denver (CO), Portland (OR), and Seattle (WA).
-The Bay Area is the ideal place to blend outdoor skills with an urban environment; Denver offers access to stunning natural features to explore as well as adventure sports like climbing, kayaking, and hiking; Portland offers incredible natural areas and is one of the most fantastic cities to live and play outdoors; while Seattle puts you right on the Puget Sound, with waterways to explore and the Cascade Mountains looming in the distance!
+Work options are available in the Bay Area (CA), Portland (OR), and Seattle (WA).
+The Bay Area is the ideal place to blend outdoor skills with an urban environment; Portland offers incredible natural areas and is one of the most fantastic cities to live and play outdoors; while Seattle puts you right on the Puget Sound, with waterways to explore and the Cascade Mountains looming in the distance!

 Tony Deis